Walnux/ArrowDocuments/TopDown.md

 - **Improving latency** - With the small and simple application binary and the sharing of the application binary, the application startup latency can be improved easily.
 - **Be easy to manage and orchestrate** Obviously, It is much more easy to manage the individual single application than managing a system.

-## How to implement Application Central Solution?
+## The way to implement Application Central Solution
 Obviously, traditional Virtual Machine technology is not suitable for Application Central Solution.

 Dockerized container technology looks like the solution dawn.
 Using the small size GuestOS like Alpine, it shrinks the package size a lot; By shareing the same Host kernel, it uses system resources more efficienctly; Using unionFS, it shares software binary in some degree.
 Most importantly, it is the end to end solution and designed to be easy to use.